rfo909/CFT/doc/Doc.md

 ```
 Lib.Db.obtainLock("Unique Lock Name",5000) ## 5000 = wait max 5 seconds before failing
-Db2:Get(Sys.scriptId,"someValue") =>
+Db2:Get(Sys.scriptId,"someValue") => data
- data
 # (modify data)
 Db2:Set(Sys.scriptId,"someValue",data)
 Lib.Db.releaseLock("Unique lock name")
 ```

 # Lib object vs Lib scripts

-As for the case of two Db2 entites above, with a script and an object of the same name, this is also the situation for "Lib", where the (global) funciton Lib produces a Lib object, while there also exists a Lib script.
+As for the case of two Db2 entites above, with a script and an object of the same name, this is also the situation for "Lib", where the (global) function "Lib" produces a Lib object, while there also exists a Lib script.